Securing Your Legacy: A Comprehensive Report on Estate Planning for Cryptocurrency Holders

 1.1 What Are Cryptocurrency Assets?

 In addition to fungible tokens like Bitcoin or Litecoin, the digital asset ecosystem also includes non-fungible tokens (NFTs).
 NFTs represent unique digital collectibles, artworks, or other forms of virtual property, each verifiably scarce and distinct.
-While values can fluctuate dramatically, many people view cryptocurrencies and NFTs as long-term investments that may appreciate in value over time, even as market conditions remain volatile.

-1.2 How Crypto Differs From Traditional Assets
+1.2 Characteristics of Crypto Assets

 Unlike stocks, bonds, or bank accounts that rely on centralized entities to manage and validate transactions, cryptocurrencies operate across distributed networks, known as blockchains.
-This decentralization makes them resistant to censorship and less vulnerable to single points of failure.
+This decentralization makes them resistant to censorship and less vulnerable to single points of failure..

 However, these features also mean that users bear full responsibility for safeguarding their assets.
-If you lose the private keys associated with your wallet, there is no bank or brokerage to restore your access.
+If you lose the private keys associated with your wallet, there is no bank or brokerage to restore access.
 Transactions, once confirmed, are irreversible, adding a layer of finality that can be both empowering and intimidating.

 1.3 Common Storage Methods